 In a bowl combine the rinsed sauerkraut, brown sugar, mustard, and seeds.
 Stir until well blended.
 Spoon over the pork and sausage and tuck a bay leaf into the mixture.

-For a classic choucroute garnie, add cut-up red-skinned potatoes around the pork roast and about 1/4 cup of dry white wine.
+- For a classic choucroute garnie, add cut-up red-skinned potatoes around the pork roast and about 1/4 cup of dry white wine to the slow cooker.

-Add about 1 cup of chopped apple to the sauerkraut mixture.
+- Add about 1 cup of peeled, chopped apple to the sauerkraut mixture.

 - A layer of chopped onion (about 1 medium onion, chopped) may be added before you add the sauerkraut mixture.

 - Substitute Bratwurst or gourmet chicken sausage for the knockwurst.